cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/tips-when-attending-or-speaking-at-a-conference.md

   Tips when attending or speaking at a conference that doesn't provide proper accommodations
 ---

-# Tips when attending or speaking at a conference that doesn't provide proper accommodations

 Conference organizers don't always fully understand the needs of deaf and hard of hearing attendees or speakers.
 As a result, conferences tend to have little to no appropriate accommodations, creating a vicious cycle of fewer deaf and hard of hearing individuals attending and speaking at events.

 But to change that, you need to — not only show up — but also be transparent about your needs.
 As you will see, the lack of accommodations isn't ill-intended.
 It's just due to a lack of knowledge and, other times, a lack of funds to provide required accommodations.
 If we don't educate them, who will?
 To bring change, we all need to embrace **self-advocacy** and show up and speak up.